2001: A Space Odyssey

 In this science fiction masterpiece, Stanley Kubrick tracks the odyssey of mankind, from the dawn of man 4 million years ago to the exploration of deep space.
 The film begins with a desolate time when our ape-like predecessors led frightened and brutal lives, scrounging for food and huddling against the cold night while wild animals howled in the distance.
 In a few short minutes, Kubrick has spanned the epochs, depicting the origins of tribes and the miraculous morning when apes awoke and learned how to use tools.
 With this ability, mankind was launched on its journey to the stars.
-On Kubrick's timeline, it is just a small next step to the exploration of the moon.
+On Kubrick's time line, it's only a small next step to the exploration of the moon.
 And from the moon, mankind heads off to Jupiter.
 But what is triggering these immense changes?
-Why are humans evolving and what is their destiny?
+Why are humans evolving, and what is their destiny?
 At transforming moments along this odyssey, a mysterious black monolith appears, drawing humans ever forward.
 But toward what?

 Is it any good?

-For children 12 or older, 2001: A SPACE ODYSSEY can be a mind-boggling experience.
-In a series of dramatic vignettes, it introduces children to cosmic mysteries and gives them an opportunity and an incentive to grapple with issues that span the millennia.
-Younger children may be impressed by the drama, the special effects and the beautiful music, but may have a hard time following the plot.
+2001: A SPACE ODYSSEY can be a mind-boggling experience for kids old enough to handle it.
+In a series of dramatic vignettes, it introduces kids to cosmic mysteries and gives them an opportunity and an incentive to grapple with issues that span the millennia.
+Younger tweens may be impressed by the drama, the special effects, and the beautiful music but may have a hard time following the plot.
 In addition, they will lose patience with some of the longer segments dealing with space exploration.
-(The special effects used by Kubrick were revolutionary in their day, but will seem commonplace to children raised on Star Wars and Star Trek: The Next Generation).
+(The special effects used by Kubrick were revolutionary in their day but will seem commonplace to children raised on Star Wars and Star Trek: The Next Generation.)

 Families can talk about...